- Colleges

 $6,500

-The Postsecondary Child Care Grant Program-Minnesota is open to low-income students with young children and pays for child care while the student attends classes.
-Recipients must be Minnesota residents who have a child 12 years old or younger, enrolled with 1-12 credits or more per term (undergraduates) or 1-6 credits or more per term (graduates), have not received child care grant funds for ten semesters or the equivalent, and not have defaulted on a student loan.
-The student must not be receiving assistance from the Minnesota Family Investment Program (MFIP).
-This award is available to all public postsecondary schools and private, baccalaureate degree-granting colleges and universities located in Minnesota, or nonprofit, two-year vocational schools granting associate degrees.
-Please visit the award's website for more information.
+Minnesota residents who have a child 12 years old or younger (or 14 or younger if the child is handicapped) and whose family size and income qualify for the Postsecondary Child Care Grant Program.
+Students must be enrolled 1-12 credits or more per term (undergraduates) or 1-6 credits or more per term (Graduate Studentss).
+They must not have received child care grant funds for a period of ten semesters or the equivalent.
+Students who have withdrawn from active military service after December 31, 2002 are given an extra term of eligibility.
+Students must also not have defaulted on a student loan.
+Eligible institutions are all public postsecondary schools and private, baccalaureate degree granting colleges and universities located in Minnesota, or nonprofit, two-year vocational schools granting associate degrees.
+Please visit the award's website or contact the Minnesota Office of Higher Education for more information about the program and the list of eligible institutions.

 Minnesota State Grant Program